vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And Jesus answering said unto them, They that are whole need not a physician; but they that are sick. *I came not to call the righteous, but sinners to repentance*.
 {% ct 'Luke 5:31, 32' %}

-Being aware of our true relationship to God leads to prayers rooted in humility and reverence for Him&mdash;a consciousness of His holiness and wisdom, as well as our own unworthiness.
+Being aware of our true relationship to God leads to prayers rooted in humility and reverence for Him—a consciousness of His holiness and wisdom, as well as our own unworthiness.
 It is only through the blood of Christ, shed for our sins, that we have been reconciled to our heavenly Father and enabled to come to Him in prayer.
 The Pharisee felt self-sufficient and therefore saw no need of Jesus, but the publican and the prodigal son were keenly aware of their unworthiness.
 Jesus made it clear that those who believe *they* are righteous feel little need of *His* righteousness, but those who recognize they are sinners are the ones He came to make whole {% rf 'Luke 8:48' %}.

 ## How did Daniel and Paul view themselves?